joda01/evanalyzer/README.md

 # Exosome Analyzer

 ## Description
-Exosome colocolizer is a Fiji ImageJ plugin designed for analyzing microscope pictures of Exosoms.
+Exosome Analyzer is a Fiji ImageJ plugin designed for analyzing microscope pictures of Exosoms.
 This plugin can be used for:
 *  Counting the number of exosomes.
 *  Calculating the colocalization of exosomes and other particles in two channel pictures.
 *  Analysis of a large amount of images automatically.